osagieomigie/Chat-App/README.md

 ## Commands

-- Change nick name by entering: /nick <new nickname>
+- Change nickname by entering: /nick <new nickname>
-- Change nick name color by entering: /nickcolor <new color>
+- Change nickname color by entering: /nickcolor <new color>

 ## Install